 Salar Ardebili is an Iranian-born American actor, photographer, and a lifelong cinephile.
 His debut with ITP was their multi Jeff Award Nominated production of The North Pool for which he received a nomination for Best Actor in A Principal Role.
 In addition to working on stage, he has also appeared in television, independent films, commercials, and voice-over.
 Salar is proud to be an ITP Ensemble member and he is represented by Shirley Hamilton Talent Inc. Learn more at www.salarardebili.com.

 Elana acts, directs, writes, coaches and produces.
 She first met Interrobang as a cast member of The Argument in 2012 and subsequently produced Here Lies Henry (2012), Hot N’ Throbbing (2012) and Speaking in Tongues (2013).
-Over the last few years, she has been seen with The House Theatre of Chicago, Fleetwood-Jourdain Theatre, Eclipse, Remy Bummpo, Stage Left & Theatre Seven (a collaboration), & The Yard/Raven Theatre.
+After a hiatus, she returned to perform with fellow ensemble members in Still (2016) and resumed producer responsibilities for all productions that followed.
+Over the last few years, Elana has been seen with The House Theatre of Chicago, first appearing in the acclaimed United Flight 232, which won a Jeff award for best ensemble.
+She is now a company member with The House.
+Other theaters that have welcomed her in recent years include Fleetwood-Jourdain Theatre, Eclipse, Remy Bummpo, Stage Left & Theatre Seven, and The Yard/Raven Theatre.
 She is also the Business Manager of The Chicago Inclusion Project. www.elanaelyce.net

 With a background in performance, Shawn switched to stage management in 2011.
-That's not to say he can't be dragged back onstage, if arm twisted.
-Since then, he has worked for theatres in Ohio, Illinois, and Wisconsin, both onstage and backstage.
-His Interrobang SM credits include: Speaking in Tongues, Terminus, Really Really, and Recent Tragic Events.
-Shawn spends his summers in Wisconsin where he is the ASM at Northern Sky Theater.
+But that's not to say he would balk at being dragged back onstage.
+He has worked for theatres in Ohio, Illinois, and Wisconsin, both onstage and backstage.
+His Interrobang Stage Manager credits include: Speaking in Tongues, Terminus, Really Really, Recent Tragic Events, and For the Loyal.
+Shawn spends his summers in Door County, Wisconsin where he is the ASM at Northern Sky Theater.
 He is a recreational cyclist, bike mechanic, and a lover of board games.

-Originally from South Bend, IN, and relocated to beautiful Chicago, he graduated from Indiana University with a B.A. in Theatre & Drama, and studied abroad with The Gaiety School of Acting in Dublin, Ireland.
-Recent credits include Interrobang Theatre Project's productions of season seven's Still, The Amish Project, and Falling as House Manager, Marketing, and Social Media.
-He was also House Manager/Social Media for the fifth and sixth season, including Really Really, Recent Tragic Events, and The North Pool, and also was a part of past season productions of Orange Flower Water as a Production Assistant, and Terminus, The Pitchfork Disney, and Ibsen is Dead as Assistant Stage Manager.
+Christopher Knarr is a South Bend, Indiana native, Chicago transplant, and is currently residing in Los Angeles, CA. He graduated from Indiana University with a B.A. in Theatre & Drama and a Music minor, and studied abroad with The Gaiety School of Acting in Dublin, Ireland.
+Recent credits include Interrobang Theatre Project's season eight production of For the Loyal, for which he created original music.
+For season seven's Still, The Amish Project, and Falling, he was House Manager, Marketing, and Social Media.
+He was also House Manager/Social Media for the fifth and sixth season, including Really Really, Recent Tragic Events, and The North Pool, and also was a part of past season productions of Orange Flower Water as a Production Assistant, and Terminus, The Pitchfork Disney, and Ibsen is Dead as Assistant Stage Manager. christopheraaronknarr.com

 Matthew comes to Chicago from Buffalo, New York, where he earned his BFA in theatre performance from SUNY Buffalo.
 He has been with ITP since 2014's Owners, which he understudied.
 He also assistant directed the company's production of Katrina: Mother-in-Law of 'Em All and played Andrew in 2016's Recent Tragic Events.
 Other Chicago credits include Her Naked Skin (Shattered Globe Theatre), Once in a Lifetime (Strawdog Theatre Company), and Assistance (LiveWire Theatre Chicago).
 Matthew has also assistant directed shows at Collaboraction and Redtwist.